kevinmel2000/tone-analyzer-android/README.md

 The application allows you to use the Watson Tone Analyzer service to analyze text.
 Tone Analyzer leverages cognitive linguistic analysis to identify a variety of tones at both the sentence and document level.
 This insight can then used to refine and improve communications.

 Enter text in the input text box and then click the Tone Analyzer button to see the results.
 The results will be shown under each category after the text has been analyzed.
-The tag visability will change based on the percentage returned from Watson, but you can click on tag directly to see the exact percentage.
+The tag visibility will change based on the percentage returned from Watson, but you can click on tag directly to see the exact percentage.

 ## License